Sweet Poolside

-It was adapted into a live action film that was premiered theatrically in Japan on June 14, 2014.
+It was adapted into a live action film that premiered theatrically in Japan on June 14, 2014.
 In March 2022, Kodansha USA announced they licensed the series for English publication, with the one compiled volume releasing on January 17, 2023.

 Plot

 Toshihiko Ota (Kenta Suga) is a first year junior high school student.
 He is a member of the school's swimming club.
 He also suffers from not having enough body hair.
 Meanwhile, Ayako Goto (Yuiko Kariya) is also a fellow first year junior high student and member of the same swimming club.
 She suffers from having too much hair.
-She confides to Toshihiko Ota about her "hairy" problem.
+She confides in Toshihiko Ota about her "hairy" problem.
 A relationship soon develops as Toshihiko begins to shave her arm and leg hair.